 Hilarie Longnecker, MEd leads the Career Center’s efforts to offer career development services to students of the College of Science and Health.
-Hilarie has over 12 years of experience in career services and has worked with the college since its inception to meet the needs of its students.
-She holds two degrees from DePaul University, including a Master of Education in Counseling with a focus in College Student Development.
+Hilarie has over 12 years of experience in career services and has worked with the college since its inception.
+She holds two degrees from DePaul University, including a Master of Education in counseling with a focus in college student development.

 Meet with Hilarie to talk about: